developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/customize/button/index.md

 -----

 ## Positional Attributes

 Used to specify the placement of the ButtonBar on the device screen.

-> **Important**: If any of the four positional attributes (barLeft, barTop, barHeight, barWidth) are not set, a buttonBar with horizontal orientation will be placed at the bottom of the screen and occupy the full screen width; a ButtonBar with vertical orientation will be placed along the right edge of the screen and occupy the full screen height.
+> **Important**: If any of the four positional attributes (barLeft, barTop, barHeight, barWidth) are unspecified, a buttonBar with horizontal orientation will be placed at the bottom of the screen and occupy the full screen width; and with vertical orientation placed along the right edge of the screen and occupy the full screen height.

 -----

 ### barLeft

-Used to specify the left coordinate (in pixels) for the ButtonBar.
+Used to specify the left coordinate (in pixels) of the ButtonBar.

 #### Example